gotrekg/LAN-Party-Setup/Servers/LANCACHE/02-post-install.md

 ## Cockpit & Virtual Machine Manager

 Cockpit is a web-based admin interface for servers.
 You can use it to manage your system and virtual machines.

+> **Why Cockpit and Virtual Machines?**
+> This server will act as both the LANCache and a central info page for users.
+> I want the info page to be hosted on a separate VM, so users can simply visit `info.lan` instead of having to remember a port number like `lancache.lan:8080`.
+> This makes it much easier for everyone at the LAN party to access important info, rules, and downloads.

 > **Tip:**
 > For the most up-to-date installation instructions, visit the official Cockpit website: